nutanix/kubectl-karbon/README.md

 ## Kubie mode

 Allows full integration with the excellent [Kubie tool](https://blog.sbstp.ca/introducing-kubie/) who has support for split configuration files, meaning it can load Kubernetes contexts from multiple files.
-When this mode is active each kubeconfig file is stored in an independent file `~/.kube/cluster_name.yaml`
+When this mode is active each kubeconfig file is stored as an independent file in the kubie-path directoy (default `~/.kube/kubie/cluster_name.yaml`)

 ## Building From Source